XinFinOrg/XDCMonitor/README.md

 - `TELEGRAM_BOT_TOKEN` & `TELEGRAM_CHAT_ID`: Required for Telegram notifications
 - `NOTIFICATION_WEBHOOK_URL`: URL to send webhook alerts (for Slack, Discord, etc.)

+### Network-Specific Alert Routing

+The alert system features sophisticated network-specific routing for Telegram notifications:

+- **Mainnet Alerts** (chainId=50): Automatically routed to the configured Mainnet topic
+- **Testnet Alerts** (chainId=51): Automatically routed to the configured Testnet topic
+- **General Alerts**: Sent to the main conversation thread when no specific network is identified

+#### Enhanced ChainId Handling

+The system includes robust chainId detection and routing:

+- **Direct Property Support**: ChainId is handled as a direct property on alerts for reliable routing
+- **Comprehensive Debug Logging**: Detailed logs trace the chainId flow from alert creation to topic selection
+- **Fallback Classification**: Content-based classification when chainId is not explicitly provided
+- **Chain-Specific Throttling**: Alert throttling considers chainId to prevent cross-network interference

+#### Recent Bug Fixes

+- **Fixed Notification Channel Routing**: Resolved issue where alerts were incorrectly routed to General topic instead of network-specific topics
+- **Improved ChainId Flow**: Enhanced how chainId is passed through the alert system for reliable topic selection
+- **Debug Tracing**: Added comprehensive debug logging to track chainId handling and topic selection process

 ### Comprehensive Testing Framework

 The XDC Monitor includes an extensive testing framework for validating alert functionality and simulating various network conditions: